Royal Hippodrome Theatre

 No one has favorited this theater yet

-Located on the extreme eastern edge of Liverpool city centre, at the junction of West Derby Road and Walker Street, facing Everton Road.
+Located on the extreme eastern edge of Liverpool city centre and Everton, at the junction of West Derby Road and Walker Street, facing Everton Road.
 The building began life as a 4,000-seat circus, operated by Charles Hengler, it opened as Hengler’s Grand Cirque on 13th November 1876.
 The circus was designed by well known theatre architect Jethro T. Robinson.
 A feature of the show was a water spectacular, in which the circus ring could be flooded with 23,000 gallons of water in 35 seconds!
 Hengler’s Liverpool circus was such a success, that he went on to build other such circus’s in Glasgow, Hull, Dublin, Manchester and London (today the London Palladium Theatre).

 Hengler’s Grand Cirque in Liverpool was closed on 9th February 1901, and was sold to northern theatre owner Thomas Barrasford.
 It was re-modeled into a huge variety theatre by noted theatre architect Bertie Crewe, in a Louis XV style.
 The auditorium ceiling had a circular central feature, which contained painted panels by the London artist Walter Sicard.
 Externally, there was very little alteration, with the narrow central entrance to the main seating sections in the stalls and dress circle protruding forward of the main bulk of the building by 40 feet, with a separate entrance to the balcony on Walker Street.